-Contestant Eligibility
+Student Eligibility

-- Contestants must be enrolled in the 9th, 10th, 11th, or 12th grade or the equivalent for home school students. - Contestants may not act for pay on television, the stage, or in film during the 2018-2019 school year. - Contestants should be available to represent their school at the National Competition.
-If, for any reason, the Branch Winner is unable to participate, the branch should send the First Runner-Up. - Previous School and/or Branch Winners may participate each year they are eligible (regardless of results in past competitions).
-Schools and/or branches may not limit contestant participation except for the above mentioned eligibility requirements.
+- Students must be enrolled in the 9th, 10th, 11th, or 12th grade or the equivalent for home school students. - Students may not act for pay on television, the stage, or in film during the 2019-2020 school year. - Students should be available to represent their school at the branch competition.
+If, for any reason, the school winner is unable to participate, the school should send the first runner-up. - Previous school and/or branch winners may participate each year they are eligible (regardless of results in past competitions).
+Schools and/or branches may not limit student participation except for the above mentioned eligibility requirements.